rcook/beginning-practical-haskell/part02.md

 It can be shown that single-argument functions obtained by currying multiple-argument functions in this way are equivalent in expressive power and only differ in the number of steps required to evaluate them.
 The transformation is also obvious and completely mechanical.

-Finally, these _lambda forms_ can be written in an abbreviated form:
+Finally, these anonymous functions can be rewritten as _lambda forms_:

 $x \mapsto x ^ 2$ is identical to $\lambda x . x ^ 2$